zeroclipboard/zeroclipboard/README.md

 # ZeroClipboard

 The ZeroClipboard library provides an easy way to copy text to the clipboard using an invisible [Adobe Flash](http://en.wikipedia.org/wiki/Adobe_Flash) movie and a [JavaScript](http://en.wikipedia.org/wiki/JavaScript) interface.
 The "Zero" signifies that the library is invisible and the user interface is left entirely up to you.

+This is achieved by automatically floating the invisible movie on top of a [DOM](http://en.wikipedia.org/wiki/Document_Object_Model) element of your choice.
+Standard mouse events are even propagated out to your DOM element, so you can still have rollover and mousedown effects.

+## Limitations

+Note that, due to browser and Flash security restrictions, this clipboard injection can _**ONLY**_ occur when the user clicks on the invisible Flash movie.
+A simulated `click` event from JavaScript will not suffice as this would enable [clipboard poisoning](http://www.computerworld.com/s/article/9117268/Adobe_patches_Flash_clickjacking_and_clipboard_poisoning_bugs).

 ## Simple Example